 All valves shall be suitable for continuous operation under permanently submerged conditions.

-All air valves shall be vented to the stainless steel vent stack as indicated on standard drawing [add applicable standard drawing number].
+All air valves shall be vented to the stainless steel vent stack as indicated on the Contract Drawings

 Air valves shall be designed, manufactured and tested in accordance with the latest revision of AWWA C512.